zhling2020/RIS-GAN/README.md

 # RIS-GAN
-This repository contains TensorFlow code for the paper titled "RIS-GAN: Explore Residual and Illumination with Generative Adversarial Networks for Shadow Removal" [pdf](https://arxiv.org/abs/1911.09178).
+This repository contains TensorFlow code for the paper titled "RIS-GAN: Explore Residual and Illumination with Generative Adversarial Networks for Shadow Removal" [pdf](https://arxiv.org/abs/1911.09178) (http://www.chengjianglong.com/publications/RISGAN_AAAI.pdf).

+##RIS-GAN Architecture
+Attached below is the architecture diagram of RIS-GAN as given in the paper.

 ## Notes:
 1. The GAN component is dervied from paper "Single Image Haze Removal using a Generative Adversarial Network".